ChrisDiVincenzo/Thesis/Writings.md

 ## Thesis Paper
 _a written paper that furthers ideas that have fueled this video piece and discusses the process of its creation and transformation through time and space!_

+I. start in the middle, talk about video?

+II.
+Talk about pedagogy that informed it

+III. go back, alien, vLogs, construction, animation

+IV. installation and transformation

+V. pedagogy and continuation, looking forward/teaching philosophy

+...stop trying to figure it all out, just start writing something?...and researching